-Students who remain in attendance through at least the first 60% of the period of the semester, but later withdraw from the College, will not be required to immediately repay any portion of their federal financial aid.
-The repayment amount for an overpayment is based upon the number of days in the semester the student has completed.
-The more days the student has been in attendance, the less the refund requirement will be.
-A federally mandated formula is used to calculate
+The repayment amount for an overpayment is based upon the number of days in the semester the student has completed and the student's last date of an academically-related activity.
+The more days the student has been in attendance and actively participating in classes, the less the overpayment.
+A federally mandated formula is used to calculate the amount of the overpayment.